Dans-labs/dariah/docs/Business.md

 has gone on in the following form:

 * **live contribution** The contribution record is still in place, mutable, and contains only the actual situation
 * **live assessment** The assessment record is still in place, but immutable.
-* **live comments trail** _ by reviewers: comments and suggestions for modification _ by the applicant: to state an objection
+* **live comments trail**
+  * by reviewers: comments and suggestions for modification
+  * by the applicant: to state an objection
-* **consolidated versions of assessments** There are snapshots of the assessment at pivotal points in time: _ when the assessment has been offered for review _ when reviewers have made decisions _ when second opinions have been asked and given These snapshots contain snapshots of all detail records, including _ the contribution in question _ the then active criteria _ the then active scores _ the filled out criteriaEntry records _ the comment trail at that point in time
+* **consolidated versions of assessments** There are snapshots of the assessment at pivotal points in time:
+  * when the assessment has been offered for review
+  * when reviewers have made decisions
+  * when second opinions have been asked and given

+  These snapshots contain snapshots of all detail records, including
+  * the contribution in question
+  * the then active criteria
+  * the then active scores
+  * the filled out criteriaEntry records
+  * the comment trail at that point in time.